2019-Spring-CSC-386/p00-project-1-rofy-elyor/README.md

 as well as celebratory of what was achieved.

 ## References

+- Assistance was received from Cody Mitchell, Teaching Assistant, and Dr. Scott Heggen, course instructor
 - Sensor (Elyor: to determine whether Red or Green LED (lock imitation) is on; an analog pin should serve the purpose) Citation: https://startingelectronics.org/articles/arduino/measuring-voltage-with-arduino/
 - Piezoelectric Sensor (Learned about it in the Arduino: examples>sensors>knock, googled and found this: https://youtu.be/1SNC3ib10_4)
 - General research & useful sources: https://www.instructables.com/id/How-to-Make-Voice-Controlled-LEDs-Using-Arduino/ & https://play.google.com/store/apps/details?id=appinventor.ai_nitinpandit_00.Arduino_bluetooth_voice_controller&hl=en_IN